 An old postcard of St. Michael's monastery off the Brittany coast in northern France; Michael had 'lent' it to Lisa during her first week in hospital.
 Flipping it over.
 'St. Michael' it was a really good idea of yours to have a car parked in that side-street off Flora St. near the airport and then catch a taxi there and back to International.
 It's true, I was told by my family who dropped me off that the taxi fares did turn out to be much, cheaper than the greedy amounts you have to pay for airport parking.
 I go to have a proper farewell.
+You always believe friendship is about making the time to helping out each other unreservedy!
 Ta!
 Karin X."